rikulo/rikulo-docs/stream/Request_and_Response/MVC_Design_Pattern.md

 ##Model

 The model represents the underlaying data used by an application.
 Stream doesn't provides a model layer of its own.
-Depending on your requirement, you can choose the database and object mapping layer that best fits your needs, such as [CouchClient](https://github.com/rikulo/couchclient) for accessing [Couchbase](http://www.couchbase.com/).
+You can choose the database and object mapping layer that best fits your needs, such as [CouchClient](https://github.com/rikulo/couchclient) for accessing [Couchbase](http://www.couchbase.com/).

-> For a runnable example, you can refer to the [hello-mvc](source:example) example.
+> For a simple yet runnable example, you can refer to the [hello-mvc](source:example) example.